MoFEM/mofem-cephas/mofem_v0.2/doc/markdown/InstalltionWithDocker.markdown

 cmake command is: `$MOFEM_SOURCE_CODE_DIR` and should be changed to the directory in Mac OS X from the home directory.

-Firt we need to clone MoFEM source directory into your ```$HOME``` on your native system (not docer).
-You could be able to edit source code using your favorite editor on your native system and manage *Git* reposytory.
+First we need to clone MoFEM source directory into your ```$HOME``` on your native system (not docer).
+You could be able to edit source code using your favorite editor on your native system and manage *Git* repository.

-Cloning MoFEM sourcecode (note that folloing line you should execute in your native operating system):
+Cloning MoFEM sourcecode (note that following line you should execute in your native operating system):
 ~~~~~~
 cd $HOME
 git clone https://bitbucket.org/likask/mofem-cephas.git mofem-cephas